Opened 8 years ago

 Summing up: getting the offset as proposed by @ceraolo is fine for me; it would be great if I additionally got a button somewhere that turns this feature off and sets the y-axis span to 1e-4*max(v, v.nominal), making sure that this span is sufficient to show different marks on the axis (or setting the number of decimals there to do so)

-comment:6 follow-up: Changed 8 years ago by ceraolo
+comment:6 by massimo ceraolo, 8 years ago

 I agree, Francesco, it is a question of taste.